PubInv/freespireco/proposal.md

 from our successes and mistakes.
 The world will be far better prepared for future disasters addressable by engineered devices, whether respiratory, medical, or not.
-* Tested designs of biomedical devices will be placed a public commons for devices which may have insufficient profit potential to be developed by for-profit businesses.
+* The free-culture public commons will be enlarged by the addition of tested free-libre open source medical devices, probably breaking new ground.
 * Business opportunities will be created for both small and large businesses to build devices with significantly decreased research and development costs.